Helping patrons with court forms

 • Supreme Family Court Forms: The Clicklaw Wikibook JP Boyd on Family Law has Word doc versions of some Supreme Court forms.

 The Ministry of the Attorney General provides online access to the BC court forms and is responsible for any technical and usability problems with them.
-They’ve provided this online guide to help with troubleshooting the forms, but restrictions on your public access computers (PACs) may cause additional issues regarding downloading, saving and editing forms.
+They’ve provided this online guide to help with troubleshooting the forms, but restrictions on your public access computers (PACs) may cause additional issues regarding downloading, saving, and editing forms.

 Here are some troubleshooting tips that you may find helpful:

 • Many browsers will need to be configured to download BC Court Forms.
 There are configuration instructions for Google Chrome, Firefox, and Microsoft Edge available on the court forms website.
+Note: you will need to click into the link for court level/area of law to see the instructions.

-• Opening the forms usually requires a pdf reader (e.g. Adobe reader) and downloading documents to the computer drive.
+• Opening the forms usually requires a PDF reader (e.g. Adobe Reader) and downloading documents to the computer drive.
 Some PACs will restrict this kind of use.

 • Patrons may need reminding that their work is not saved online or on a downloaded file.
 To save their work, they should email the forms to themselves or save copies to a personal drive.